gariev/xref/README.md

     Either the function's name is misspelled, or it's defined somewhere outside of reach of xref.
     Use **lint.add-function-signature[]** config directive to make the function known.
+    If a single file being checked with enabled option **xref.project-check**, all referenced user-defined functions that are defined elsewhere will trigger this warnings; in this case turning the option off may be advisable.

 * <a name="xr092"></a> **Possible call of method (%s) of class (%s) as function** (severity: warning, code: xr092)